 Experience Platform uses schemas to describe the structure of data in a consistent and reusable way.
 By defining data consistently across systems, it becomes easier to retain meaning and therefore gain value from data.

 Before data can be ingested into Platform, a schema must be composed to describe the data’s structure and provide constraints to the type of data that can be contained within each field.
-Schemas consist of a base class and zero or more mixins.
+Schemas consist of a base class and zero or more schema field groups.

 For more information on the schema composition model, including design principles and best practices, see the basics of schema composition.